A/B Test

 Schedule send time.

-On the Overview page, you can view send time and split sizes.
+On the Overview page, you can view details of the test, control send time, split sizes and preview the Emails.

 Click Activate to activate the A/B test.